ChrisKlug/web-dev-workshop/labs/lab1/lab1.md

 Now that the container resource has been added, you should be able to start your application by pressing __F5__.

+__Note:__ It can take a long time sometimes to get it started.
+Make sure that your Docker Desktop hasn't gone into _Resource Saver Mode_.
+If it has, try turning that off.
+More information can be found [here](https://docs.docker.com/desktop/use-desktop/resource-saver/)

 This should open a browser showing you the Aspire Dashboard.
 And on the Dashboard, you should see a single resource called __ui__.

 The _State_ might read as "Runtime unhealthy" until the Docker image has been downloaded.
 To check on the progress of the download, click the __Console Logs__ button ![](./resources/console-logs-button.png) on the right-hand side of the dashboard.